matthew-ding/primes-application/README.md

 HOW TO RUN PROGRAMS
 ---------------------------------
+ NOTE: All programs automatically take input from appropriately labeled .in file.
+If you would like to test the input files with a .txt extension, you need to copy/paste its contents into the respective .in file for the problem.

 1) Problems 6 and 7

 Take the project files found under "Problem 6-7", and build and compile a Java program.